escofresco/picint/README.md

 # picint
-An API for extracting numbers from images.
+Extract numbers from images with this nifty API.